teamwalnut/graphql-ppx/README.md

 }
 ```

 This is because we allow querying union fields only in certain cases.
-GraphQL provides the `__typename` field but it's not present in GraphQL introspection query thus `graphql_ppx_re` doesn't know that this field exists.
+GraphQL provides the `__typename` field but it's not present in GraphQL introspection query thus `graphql_ppx` doesn't know that this field exists.
 To fix your query simply remove `__typename`.
 It's added behinds a scene as an implementation detail and serves us as a way to decide which case to select when parsing your query result.

 This is an example of a correct query: